 There’s no single type of person that runs their own craft business and that’s the beauty of it.

 And with online shopping having become the mainstream it’s now more possible than ever to do from the comfort of your own home.
+The manufacturing trends for small businesses is real.

 Sitting at home in the evening, doggy (or kitty if you’re more of a cat person) by your side.
 The embers of the fireplace keeping your face warm.
 Laptop on hand to check on your orders from the online store.